 SLS Hotel– The SLS is the new kid on the block.
 Having only opened a few years ago the concept is unlike any other Vegas Hotel.
 With sleek modern decor and rooms, the casino lobby is open and easy to navigate.
 They’re known as a foodie hotel with top rating restaurants like Bazaar Meats calling the SLS home.
 This is a great place for hip young couples or friends to stay on The Strip and the service you’ll receive will be top notch.

 2535 S Las Vegas Blvd, Las Vegas, NV 8

 Book Your Room Here

 Did you find this Hipster and Geek Guide to Las Vegas helpful?
-Pin it and share with with your friends!
+Pin it and share with your friends!
 Let us know!
-Where are you favorite local hip spots?
+Where are your favorite local hip spots?